Stocks slip on Wall Street, pulling back from record highs - WTMJ

 The quiet opening to the week follows several choppy weeks as investors continue to gauge the economy’s recovery and the risks rising inflation.
 Wall Street faces a relatively light week of economic data, though investors will get more information on how much consumer prices rose last month.

+“The market is treading water right now and waiting for another catalyst to move higher,” said Sam Stovall, chief investment strategist at CFRA.

-Technology stocks and banks pulled the broader market lower.
+Technology stocks, banks and industrial companies helped pull the broader market lower.
 Health care companies made solid gains.
 Moderna rose 7.7% after it sought a regulatory authorization in Europe to let adolescents receive its COVID-19 vaccine.

-Treasury yields were stable.
-The yield on the 10-year Treasury held stready at 1.56%.
-Crude oil prices were little changed.

 Investors will get another glimpse into the impact of inflation on Thursday with the Labor Department’s consumer price report for May.
 Prices on everything from food to clothes and housing has been rising as the economy recovers.